 - Figure Four Stretch (2 min): End with hip relief.

 Want to keep your back feeling great alongside yoga poses?
-These habits enhance back pain yoga poses for lasting spinal wellness.
+These habits enhance back care for lasting spinal wellness.
 For desk workers, try our 5-minute desk yoga for posture relief or explore yoga for better posture:

-- Maintain a Healthy Weight: A balanced weight reduces back pressure, enhancing yoga benefits.
+- Maintain a Healthy Weight: A balanced weight reduces back pressure and can complement your yoga practice.

 - Lift Wisely: Bend knees and use legs—not your back—when lifting heavy items.